richwynmorris/JS210/revision_materials/naming_conventions.md

 ### Naming Conventions

+* Naming variables use the following conditions

+- Variable names are case sensitive.
+- Variables must start with either a Unicode letter, '_' underscore or '$' dollar sign.
+- Variable names must not use reserved keywords. https://262.ecma-international.org/5.1/#sec-7.6.1.1
+- Variable names can be of any length.

 * All variables names should start with a lowercase letter.

 * When the variable contains two or more words, the variable should start with a lowercase letter and use a upper case letter of each new word in the variable.
 These words should not be seperated with a space or underscore.
 This style is called `camelCase`.